 And finally, when you are finished, or if you want more inspiration and to discover more joyful things – then follow along with my hashtag #IMadeThisRabbit on @dotpebbles_knits Instagram or my facebook page with the same hashtag name.

-This pattern includes knit stitch and and purl stitch as well as knitting two together, purling two togther, knitting into front and then back of stitches as well as purling into bak and front of stitches.
-With no garter stitch or anything else more complicated to master, this is a great beginner project.
+This pattern includes knit stitch and and purl stitch as well as knitting two together, purling two together, knitting into front and then back of stitches as well as purling into back and front of stitches.
+With no garter stitch repeat rounds or anything else more complicated to master, this is a great beginner project.

 DOWNLOAD YOUR FREE BABY BUNNY KNITTING PATTERN HERE